desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ### Signaling Records

-To announce its willingness to act as the Child's delegated signer, the Child DNS operator publishes a copy of the Child's CDS/CDNSKEY records at the corresponding Signaling Name under each Signaling Domain as defined in (#signaling).
+To announce its willingness to act as the Child's delegated signer, the Child DNS operator co-publishes the Child's CDS/CDNSKEY records at the corresponding Signaling Name under each Signaling Domain as defined in (#signaling).

 Previous use of CDS/CDNSKEY records is specified at the apex only ([@!RFC7344], Section 4.1).
 This protocol extends the use of these